KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/docs/homework/angular-cli.md

    {% endhint %}

 1. Type `cd angular-app` <i class="fa fa-share fa-rotate-180"></i> to navigate into the newly created "angular-app" directory.

+1. Take a look at the file organization using Atom or the file explorer.

 1. Type `ng serve` <i class="fa fa-share fa-rotate-180"></i> to serve your application.